 - Broth - use beef broth or chicken broth instead if you don't have seafood.

-- Dry Sherry - in place of the white wine you could use dry sherry.
+- Dry Sherry - in place of the white wine you could use a dash of sherry.

 - Fresh Green Beans - add some cooked green beans to the soup after you blend it.

 - Spiciness - Add red pepper flakes, cayenne pepper or hot sauce for a little added heat.